SomeDebris/DRRT-PID-Tuner/README.md

 ```
 kNavRotKp = 5
 kNavRotKd = 0.6
+kNavCanRotateThreshold = 0.001
 ```
 This makes all ships turn much more aggressively; i.e. ships will use the maximum possible force from their thrusters for a longer period of time whenever they are commanded to rotate.
 These P and D gains end up significantly decreasing the steady state error and settling time for all ships when executing a rotation.

+This mod eliminates slider AI by setting `kNavCanRotateThreshold` to 0.001.
+By default, this value is 1.
+Since ships with an angular acceleration rate less than `kNavCanRotateThreshold` are declared sliders, and because almost all ships will have a greater angular acceleration rate than 0.001 rad/s^2, slider AI is made extremely difficult to achieve.

 These values are used to control how aggressively ships will want to rotate to their target position.
 Changing these cvars does NOT change the behavior of the